 Manfred told me that he might even have a job for me, although he still needed to see how things go for him since he just bought the dive shop!
 So my decision was made: I go to Thailand to dive again!
 He found a cheap room for me and told me to pick me up from the airport.
 This made me feel very comfortable after the drama in Peru.
 I was looking forward to diving and traveling again!

 Saying goodbyes in Corralejo…

-During my time working in the Sol y Mar Surf Hostel, I started to meet many new people and had a lot of fun with many repeating hostel guests.
+During my time working in the Sol y Mar Surf Hostel, (I receive a small commission on your purchase through this link) I started to meet many new people and had a lot of fun with many repeating hostel guests.
 Some of them became good friends and I´m sure I will see them again someday.
 But also I became friends with the staff, my boss Rachel and colleagues Claire and Martha.
 So it was not easy to say goodbye, knowing that I don´t know when I see them again.
 We were close and were always there for each other in good and bad times!
 Also, my Argentinian friend Carolina, who was my housemate in Australia, on Gran Canaria and on Fuerteventura is one of my friends still living in Corralejo.
 But one thing we know: we keep meeting up, wherever that might be since this somehow always happens!

 … and catching up with old friends in Corralejo!